SolePera/solepera.github.io/_pubs/IR4Kids-SIGIR21-Inifnity.md

 ---

 {: .citation}
-Ashlee Milton, Garett Allen, and Maria Soledad Pera.
+Ashlee Milton, Garrett Allen, and Maria Soledad Pera.
 2021. ["To Infinity and Beyond!
 Accessibility is the Future for Kids' Search Engines"](#).
 In <cite>Proceedings of the IR for Children 2000-2020: Where Are We Now?
 Workshop co-located with the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval</cite>.

 ## Abstract